marigold-dev/training-nft-1/README.md

 #### 2. Marketplace unique contract

-Next, we will import the token contract into the marketplace unique contract.
-The latter will bring missing features as:
+Next, you need to import the token contract into the marketplace unique contract.
+The latter is bringing missing features as:

 - Mint
 - Buy